crufters/actio/README.md

 Actio enables you to run multiple projects from the same single server by namespaces.
 Save on server and maintenance cost.

+## Firm service boundaries

+Actio isolates your services - no more sidestepping of service boundaries, be it intentional or accidental.
+Each service is a black box for other services, which enable you to reimplement services without breaking depending services.

 ## Examples and tutorials

 For examples and tutorials see the [examples folder](./examples).